-Perspective | Lute Olson’s unique path to the Hall of Fame was just about perfect
+Perspective | Lute Olson’s rare path to the Hall of Fame was just about perfect

 It was, of course, perfect.

 The last year of Olson’s coaching career wasn’t perfect.
-He stepped away from his job just before the start of the 2007-2008 season, five years after he’d been inducted into the Naismith Hall of Fame.
+He stepped away from his job just before the start of the 2007-08 season, five years after he had been inducted to the Naismith Hall of Fame.
 He had remarried three years after Bobbi’s death but was going through a divorce.
 Many attributed his erratic behavior at the time to the strain of the divorce.
-Later, his doctor revealed he’d suffered a stroke that had gone undiagnosed.
+Later, his doctor revealed he had suffered a stroke that had gone undiagnosed.

 Another stroke in 2019 led to a decline in health, and the coach’s fight ended this week.
 By then, Olson’s legacy was exactly like his hair: just about perfect, except when briefly mussed.
 His was an amazing story — and one that it isn’t likely to happen again anytime soon.